 What is Artificial Groundwater Recharge and How Does it Work?

 Artificial recharge is the process of helping the natural recharge process by guiding water back into aquifers under controlled conditions using special recharging wells.
-Canals and irrigation furrows can be used to assist the water's natural flow back into the ground.
-Water can also be pumped from a dewatering system into a recharge location and then injected back into the ground.
+Canals and irrigation furrows can assist the water's natural flow back into the ground.
+Water can also be pumped from a dewatering system into a recharge location and injected back into the ground.
 The water is purified before injection to prevent clogging of aquifers.

 Direct Surface Recharge Technique